What is the Stress Intensification Factor or SIF?

-In layman’s language the SIF of a bend or elbow can be defined as the ratio of bending stress of an elbow to that of straight pipe of same diameter and thickness when subjected to same bending moment.
-Whenever the same bending moment is applied to a bend because of ovalization the bending stress of the elbow will be much higher than that of strainght pipe.
+In layman’s language, the SIF of a bend or elbow can be defined as the ratio of bending stress of an elbow to that of a straight pipe of the same diameter and thickness when subjected to the same bending moment.
+Whenever the same bending moment is applied to a bend because of ovalization the bending stress of the elbow will be much higher than that of a straight pipe.
 That is why the SIF value will always be greater than or equal to 1.0 (for straight pipe).

-THe process piping code ASME B 31.3 provides a simple formula to calculate the SIF of a bend or elbow.
+The process piping code ASME B31J (Appendix D of ASME B31.3 till edition 2018 of ASME B31.3) provides a simple formula to calculate the SIF of a bend or elbow.
 As per that code

 h =Flexibility characteristics, dimensionless

-The inplane and outplane concept for a bend can be obtained from the attached figure from code or in layman’s language the same can be explained as follows:
+The in-plane and out-plane SIF concept for a bend can be obtained from the attached figure from code or in layman’s language the same can be explained as follows:

-1. A short radius elbow is having more SIF as compared to a long radius elbow.
+- A short-radius elbow has more SIF as compared to a long-radius elbow.

-2. With increase in bend radius the SIF decreases and finally reaches to 1.0 for straight pipe.
+- With an increase in the bend radius, the SIF decreases and finally reaches 1.0 for the straight pipe.

-3. The SIF for a 45 degree elbow and a 90 degree elbow is same as bend radius is same.
+- The SIF for a 45-degree elbow and a 90-degree elbow is the same and the bend radius is the same.

-4. With increase in nominal pipe thickness or schedule the SIF of a bend (90 degree) keeps on decreasing till its value is equal to 1.0.
+- With an increase in nominal pipe thickness or schedule, the SIF of a bend (90-degree) keeps on decreasing till its value is equal to 1.0.